cbehan/pycftboot/README.md

 2. Additional run-time dependencies are: [Sympy](http://www.sympy.org) and [MPFR >= 4.0](http://www.mpfr.org/).
 The build-time dependencies are: [Cython](http://cython.org/) and [CMake >= 2.8](https://cmake.org/).
 You should install all of these.
 You will probably not need to compile them because most distros have these packages in their repositories.

-3. There are two dependencies left.
+3. There are two library dependencies left.
 One is [Symengine](https://github.com/symengine/symengine) which probably needs to be compiled.
 One commit that has been tested is ec460e7.
 An even better idea is to use the latest commit that has been [marked stable](https://github.com/symengine/symengine.py/blob/master/symengine_version.txt) for language bindings.
 To compile it with the recommended settings, run:

         mkdir build && cd build
         # WITH_PTHREAD and WITH_SYMENGINE_THREAD_SAFE might be helpful as well